Au sol camaïeux divers verts et marrons. Un rayon se pose. Mordoré. Rosy-Blue apparaît

 The project was originally conceived as a simultaneous projection in Senegal and in France, with the simultaneity acting as the project’s heart.
 It has now multiplied into several versions.
 At each new exposition, the installation changes.

-In collaboration with Amélie Giacomini
+Project developed in collaboration with Amélie Giacomini